-The school calendar shall accommodate the education program of the school district.
-The school calendar shall be for a minimum of [180 days or 1080 hours] and includes, but not be limited to, the days for student instruction, staff development, in-service days and teacher conferences.
+The school calendar will accommodate the education program of the school district.
+The school calendar is for a minimum of [180 days or 1080 hours] and includes, but is not limited to, the days for student instruction, staff development, in-service days and teacher conferences.
+Each year the minimum school calendar may include up to 5 days or 30 hours of instruction delivered primarily over the internet.